 Framework knitting shaped the social and economic development of the Borough's villages and towns.
-The population of many of the Borough's villages grew significantly as the industry developed - at the height of the industry at the turn of the 19th century, Calverton was home to around 400 stocking frames, with its population rising to 1427 by 1851, while Lambley hosted 381 knitting machines in 1844 in a village with a population of less than 1,000.
-Woodborough's population leapt from 250 in 1750 to 800 in the 1830s - its specialty was the production of stockings, including silk hose - and the industry survived here until the early 20th century.
-Framework knitting was also a major employer in the Borough's larger settlements - in the early 19th century over three-quarters of the population of Arnold were employed one way or another in the production of stockings.5
+The population of many of the Borough's villages grew significantly as the industry developed - at the height of the industry at the turn of the 19th century, Calverton was home to around 400 stocking frames, with its population rising to 1,427 by 1851, while Lambley hosted 381 knitting machines in 1844 in a village with a population of less than 1,000.
+Woodborough's population leapt from 250 in 1750 to 800 in the 1830s - its speciality was the production of stockings, including silk hose - and the industry survived here until the early 20th century.
+Framework knitting was also a major employer in the Borough's larger settlements - in the early 19th century over three-quarters of the population of Arnold were employed one way or another in the production of stockings.
+The textile mills on the River Leen at Moor Pond Wood were also significant, being some of the earliest in the world.